finance calculator

 Does this calculator use official GSA or IRS rates?

 No. You must enter the applicable per diem rate yourself based on your employer’s policy or official tables for your travel destination.
+This keeps the tool flexible for both government and private‑sector policies.

 Related calculators